samjcheng/samjcheng.github.io/index.md

 * Structure-preserving guided retinal image filtering and its application for optic disc analysis, MICS 2019.

 ## News:
+* 2023-03: One paper "Perceptual Quality Assessment of Enhanced Colonoscopy Images: A Benchmark Dataset and An Objective Method" has been accepted by TCSVT.
 * 2023-03: Serve as Area Chiar for NeurIPS 2023.
 * 2023-01: Serve as Area Chair for MICCAI 2023.
 * 2023-01：Happy to be PI of A\*STAR AI3 HTPO Seed Fund.